 believed to have governed from around 3000 BCE, and the first to be

 named by the sources without any doubt is Ku-baba, who ruled the

 Mesopotamian City-State of Ur round 2500 BCE.

-First female ministers
+First female ministers in the world

 However, it was not until during and just after the World War I that the first few women